Back to Political Science

 Answer-

-We choose Sangeeta’s position: The policy of accommodation has strengthened national unity.
+I agree with Sangeeta's position that the policy of accommodation has strengthened national unity.

 Answer-